 The State Hermitage Museum

 To see the entirety of the Hermitage Museum in one visit is an impossibility.
 In fact, if you were to spent one minute looking at every item on display there, it would take you eight years to see everything.
 Booking a tour with a group that goes here early in the morning means you get to skip the rush of visitors from later on in the day, and maybe even get to go in before official opening hours.
-Walking in those near empty rooms, which are usually crowded, makes for an incredible and unforgettable experience.
+Walking in those near empty rooms, which are usually crowded, makes an incredible and unforgettable experience.

 Peter and Paul Cathedral